knpuniversity/drupal-under-the-hood/knpu/installation.md

 Start by downloading Drupal 8, which at this moment isn't quite released, but it will *very* soon!
 This unzips the file to my `Downloads` directory.
 I'll move it to a `drupal8` directory.
-We can see all of our shiny new files here in my editor my shiny PhpStorm editor.
+We can see all of our shiny new files here in my shiny PhpStorm editor.

 ## The Built-in PHP Web Server